Tesla unveils its electric truck and it looks like a stormtrooper

-On Thursday night, Tesla CEO Elon Musk, in his typical dramatic way, unveiled the company’s much-anticipated electric 18-wheeler trucks.
+On Thursday night, Tesla CEO Elon Musk, in typical dramatic fashion, unveiled the company’s much-anticipated electric 18-wheeler trucks.
 The trucks—which drew comparisons to Star Wars stormtroopers—are sleek in white and silver with LED headlights.
 Naturally, it features unique design choices like a drivers seat that sits in the middle of the cab and a front trunk where an engine would normally be.

-Here are the main and important stats you’ll care about:
+Here are the main stats you’ll care about:

 • 500 mile range